JeremiahHerring/VitaminApp/README.md

 ## Getting Started

+**IMPORTANT NOTE**
+This will not give you recommendations unless you are not connected to the Database.
+If you want it to function as expected, you can clone the repository, go to CD backend, and then run the application once you are connected.
+Otherwise, you can check out the full project watching the demo: https://www.youtube.com/watch?v=NNkBk2JUEHA

 To access Vitamatch, simply visit the [Vitamatch Web App](https://vitamatch.netlify.app/).
 There's no need to download anything; just click "Begin Quiz" to start the questionnaire and receive personalized vitamin recommendations.

 ## Features